-We consider here a spin-1 model with anisotropies given by the following Hamiltonian where as usual, PBC are used.
+where as usual, PBC are used.
 The Hamiltonian Eq.~(\ref{eq:HJzD}) has been used to describe magnetic properties of different quasi 1D compounds and an extensive literature is available (see e.g.~Refs.~\cite{cristian03,chen03,cristian04} and reference therein).
 We fix here to the value $J_{z}=0.5$ where a critical point of order $D_{c}=0.6\div0.7$ has been estimated previously.
 At this particular transition point it has been previously found \cite{cristian03} a pretty large value of the correlation length exponent $\nu=2.38$, which implies a slow scaling in $1/\nu$.

 The advantage of having fast converging sequences is that one can limit the numerical calculations to short lattice sizes that can be reached by exact diagonalization.
-To illustrate our procedures we used exact Lanczos diagonalizations for chain of length $L=8,10,12,14,16$ and used high precision DMRG simulations (with as many as $3^{7}$ optimized states and many zips) only for chain length $L=18,20$.
+To illustrate our procedures we used exact Lanczos diagonalization for chains of length $L=8,10,12,14,16$ and used high precision DMRG simulations (with as many as $3^{7}$ optimized states and many zips) only for chain length $L=18,20$.
 The role of $b_{L}$ is given here by $b_{L}=\langle\left(S_{i}^{z}\right)^{2}\rangle$.
 We tested different methods: the FSCM, PRG, HCM, and MHC.
 We first observed that the energy curves at different size do not cross.
 This means that there are no linear terms in the scaling functions and consequently we applied the FSCM and the HCM to the perturbation operator $b_{L}$.